-Assistant coach David Schilling is a part of head coach Ty Tucker’s recipe for success.
-Schilling was recruited by Tucker in the fall of 1999 and since that time, he has proven to be a valuable asset for the Buckeyes.
+David Schilling is part of head coach Ty Tucker’s recipe for success.
+Schilling was recruited by Tucker in the fall of 1999 and since that time has proven to be a valuable addition.

-Schilling's Kenyon squads were ranked in the Top 25 for six-consecutive years and finished among the top three in the North Coast Athletic Conference five years, including a championship in 1995.
+Schilling came to Ohio State after a highly-successful tenure at Kenyon College in Gambier, Ohio, where he guided the Lords to an 87-36 record during six seasons, becoming the most successful coach in the program’s then 97-year history.
+Schilling’s Kenyon squads were ranked in the Top 25 for six consecutive years and finished among the Top 3 in the North Coast Athletic Conference five times, including a championship in 1995.
 The NCAC is widely regarded as one of the premier tennis conferences in Division III.

-Prior to Kenyon, Schilling served as the assistant coach for the nationally-ranked men’s and women’s tennis squads at Denison (Granville, Ohio).
+Prior to Kenyon, Schilling served as the assistant coach for the nationally-ranked men’s and women’s tennis squads at Denison in Granville, Ohio.
 He also was an assistant coach at the College of Wooster (Ohio) for two years.

-Schilling started at Denison from 1986-89, leading the Big Red to four-consecutive NCAC championships.
-He was nationally-ranked in singles and doubles for three-consecutive years and was named to the NCAC’s 10th Anniversary All-Time men’s tennis team in 1993.
+Schilling played at Denison from 1986-89, leading the Big Red to four consecutive NCAC championships.
+He was nationally-ranked in singles and doubles for three consecutive years and was named to the NCAC’s 10th Anniversary All-Time men’s tennis team in 1993.

-Schilling graduated from Denison in 1989 with a bachelor’s degree in economics.
-He then received his master’s degree in sports management from Ohio State in 1994.
+Schilling graduated from Denison with a bachelor’s degree in economics.
+He then received his master’s degree in sports management from Ohio State.